Court refuses to halt UK deportation plan for migrants

-LONDON (AP) — A British court on Monday refused to stop the government from deporting asylum-seekers to Rwanda despite arguments that the planned flights would undermine the “basic dignity” of people escaping war and oppression.
+LONDON (AP) — A British government plan to deport asylum-seekers to Rwanda is set to go ahead after an appeals court on Monday rejected arguments that the flights would undermine the “basic dignity” of people escaping war and oppression.

-The Court of Appeal in London rejected an appeal filed by immigration rights advocates and public employee unions that sought an injunction to temporarily block deportation flights, which are scheduled to begin Tuesday.
+A three-judge panel at the Court of Appeal in London refused an appeal filed by immigration rights advocates and public employee unions that sought to block the deportation flights temporarily while the court considered whether the government’s policy was legal.

+Prime Minister Boris Johnson’s office said the first deportation flight will go ahead as scheduled on Tuesday.

+Justice Rabinder Singh, writing for the panel, said a lower court judge had properly balanced the issues when he decided not to issue a temporary injunction Friday, and as a result the appellate court couldn’t overturn that decision.
+Under U.K. law, a court must find that there is strong evidence a government policy is illegal before it can issue such an injunction.

 Raza Husain, one of the lawyers for the migrants, had argued that the government’s plan involved the forced removal of asylum-seekers to a country they don’t want to travel to as part of a policy intended to deter others from trying to enter Britain.